Ultravisor/ultravisor/docs/configuration/users.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

-All configuration options for a tenant `user` are stored on the `user` record in the metadata database used by Supavisor.
+All configuration options for a tenant `user` are stored on the `user` record in the metadata database used by Ultravisor.

-All `user` fields and their types are defined in the `Supavisor.Tenants.User` module.
+All `user` fields and their types are defined in the `Ultravisor.Tenants.User` module.

 ## Field Descriptions